alonso-m/bamboo-arm-docker/README.md

 Bamboo is a continuous integration and continuous deployment server.
-Learn more about Bamboo: <https://www.atlassian.com/software/bamboo>
+Learn more about [Bamboo](<https://www.atlassian.com/software/bamboo>).

 If you are looking for **Bamboo Agent Docker Image** it can be found [here](https://hub.docker.com/r/atlassian/bamboo-agent-base/).